Rodmilsantos/WD-Handson2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- featuring a Hero style, different static card styles and different animated card styles
-- Whats the purpose
+- to practice and showcase hero styles and card styles
-- What are key components
+- Different designs of hero styles and card styles
-- What technology used and how it is used
+- HTML for structure and css for styling

 ### Key Components
 <!-- TODO: List of Key Components -->